 - Record information on the persons present so that their contact data can be gathered and used if necessary

 - On request: pass the contact data onto the cantonal authorities

 - Preserve the contact data for 14 days before destroying it.

 - A person must be named who is responsible for the implementation of the precautionary measures and who is the contact person for the cantonal authorities.

-Businesses, institutions and schools themselves are primarily responsible for introducing these precautionary measures.
+Businesses, institutions, schools and event organisers themselves are primarily responsible for implementing these precautionary measures.
 Neither the federal government nor the cantons approve the sets of precautionary measures.
 The cantons are responsible for monitoring compliance and conducting sporadic controls.